 7. Braai over warm coals turning frequently until crispy

-Forget chicken kebabs, this Braai Day we’re bringing out the big guns thanks to Sarel Jacobus Koortzen from Kgalagadi Lodge restaurant (located just 5km from the popular Kgalagadi Transfrontier Park).
-The Chef has created this delicious and very easy recipe kebab recipe using delicious game meat instead of boring old chicken.
+Forget chicken kebabs, this Braai Day we’re bringing out the big guns thanks to chef Sarel Jacobus Koortzen.
+The chef has created this delicious and very easy recipe kebab recipe using delicious game meat instead of boring old chicken.
 And the best bit?
-It’s wrapped in bacon – oh my!
+It’s wrapped in bacon — oh my!
 And, if you’re not keen on the bobatie braai broodjies above then try this basil pesto variety from Sarel’s kitchen!

 Springbok fillet kebab with basil pesto braai bread